BlockchainJournal/Wallet-Login-Demo/README.md

 git clone https://github.com/BlockchainJournal/Wallet-Login-Demo.git
 ```

-The application's source code will be downloaded into a folder named `SimpleWeb3Auth`.
+The application's source code will be downloaded into a folder named `Wallet-Login-Demo`.

 # Installing the application dependencies